xinu-os/xinu/docs/arm/ARM-Preemptive-Multitasking.rst

 Thread context
 --------------

-The format and size of the :ref:`thread context
-<Preemptive-Multitasking#Multiple-threads>` used for ARM ports of
-Embedded Xinu rests on two factors: the registers available on the ARM architecture, and the standard ARM calling convention [#calling]_.
+The format and size of the :ref:`thread context <thread_context>` used for ARM ports of Embedded Xinu rests on two factors: the registers available on the ARM architecture, and the standard ARM calling convention [#calling]_.

 -  ARM processors have 16 "general-purpose" registers numbered ``r0`` - ``r15``,
    as well as the Current Program Status Register (``cpsr``).
 However,